Is your property "too hot" for the banks?

 - High risk properties: You may be able to borrow up to 80% of the value of a flame zone property.

 - Construction loans: You can borrow based on the the cost of the land and the building or the on completion valuation, whichever is less.

-We can sometimes order multiple valuations with different lenders and then proceed with a lender that won’t give the property a high risk rating.
+Other than going down the guarantor route, we may be able to order multiple valuations with different lenders and then proceed with a lender that won’t give the property a high risk rating.